 To be responsive to your baby’s needs, you need to meet your own needs too.
 This means that looking after your physical and mental health is a key part of helping your baby to develop.
-We live in a society that is not especially supportive of new parents, having a baby or toddler is hard work at the best of times – during a global pandemic it’s even tougher.
-If you are struggling do chat with your family doctor, or get in touch with an organisation who can help (I’ve tagged some in this post).
+We live in a society that is not especially supportive of new parents, having a baby or toddler is hard work at the best of times – but with the pressures of life at the moment, it’s even tougher.
+If you are struggling you may find my book ‘How to be a Calm Parent‘ helpful.

 3. Expose them to music.

 Music has a wonderful effect on the developing brain, it can help babies and toddlers to feel calmer and also helps with the development of language.
 You don’t need to have any musical skill or talent though, your child is not that discerning!
 Singing nursery rhymes (however off key), humming along to a radio station swaying with your baby or toddler in your arms, or making up your own tunes are just perfect.